 - Take a break at the Albright Visitor Center.
 Learn about how the park was formed and the people who helped shape it.

 - Walk the Historic Fort Yellowstone self-guiding tour.
 The first buildings were built by 1891.
-In 1909 stone masons built seven building using stone from a quary between Gardner River and the Mammoth Campground.
-The US Army had a 32 year preence in the park building roads and protecting park resources.
+In 1909 stone masons built seven buildings using stone from a quarry between Gardner River and the Mammoth Campground.
+The US Army had a 32-year presence in the park building roads and protecting park resources.

 More Yellowstone Trip Planning Information